-125 Changes to the sediment transport function were introduced to improve the oversensitivity of the model to sediment transport in the presence of vegetation (see Appendix A).
+Changes to the sediment transport function were introduced to improve the oversensitivity of the model to sediment transport in the presence of vegetation (see Appendix A).
 To enhance the representativeness of sediment transport in the presence of significant vegetation coverage, a new condition was introduced in the erosion processing function of the model.
-Since the model considers all vegetated cells as being fully covered by closely spaced vegetation, it is reasonable to assume that a skimming flow will be created under vegetation of a significant height (Hesp et al., 2019; Wolfe and Nickling, 1993).
+Since the model considers all vegetated cells to be fully covered by closely spaced vegetation, it is reasonable to assume that a skimming flow will be created under vegetation of a significant height (Hesp et al., 2019; Wolfe and Nickling, 1993).
 This condition states that if there is vegetation of a significant height on a cell, erosion is not possible on that cell, keeping all other interactions possible (Burri et al., 2011; King et al., 2005, 2006; Lancaster and Baas, 1998; Okin, 2008; Raupach et al., 1993).
-The significant height at which the vegetation suppresses the erosion was equivalent to the height at which the sediment deposition will begin.
-This addition relates the capacity of the vegetation tall enough to trap the sediment, equally with its capacity to suppress the wind flow and consolidate the substrate, keeping sediment under it from moving (Burri et al., 2011; Dupont et al., 2014; Mayaud and Webb, 2017).
+The significant height at which the vegetation suppresses erosion was equivalent to the height at which sediment deposition begins.
+This addition relates the capacity of vegetation tall enough to trap sediment equally to its capacity to suppress the wind flow and consolidate the substrate, keeping sediment under it from moving (Burri et al., 2011; Dupont et al., 2014; Mayaud and Webb, 2017).

-2.2 GrAM module description
+2.2 GrAM description

-The second improvement made with the ViSTA GrAM model was the addition of a new module simulating a spatially explicit impact of grazing.
-The GrAM module was implemented using an ABM that allows the representation of grazers as agents that can move on the grid and forage on available grasses.
+The second improvement made with the ViSTA\GrAM model was the addition of a new module simulating a spatially explicit impact of grazing.
+GrAM was implemented using an ABM that allows the representation of grazers as agents that can move on the grid and forage on available grasses.
 Each grazing event is characterized in the model by a frequency, a duration, and the number of agents introduced on the grid.
-The ViSTA M17 model already included a frequency of occurrence variable for grazing events (Mayaud et al., 2017a), which was used to define when the GrAM module is called in sequence within the main portion of the ViSTA M17 model.
-This frequency variable allows the model to represent different types of grazing strategies (e.g. continuous grazing or rotational grazing) like grazing management specific models (Yu et al., 2019).
-A new user defined variable was introduced for defining the discrete time scale (GrAM event duration) for adding grazing agents compared to the stochastic approach used originally in the ViSTA M17 (Mayaud et al., 2017a).
-This new GrAM event duration variable represents the number of days the grazers stay on the grid for each grazing event and is necessary for any model with explicit representation of the grazing activities (Jeltsch et al., 1997a; Marion et al., 2005, 2008).
+The ViSTA\M17 model already included a frequency of occurrence variable for grazing events (Mayaud et al., 2017a), which was used to define when GrAM is called in sequence within the main portion of the ViSTA\M17 model.
+This frequency variable allows the model to represent different types of grazing strategies (e.g., continuous grazing or rotational grazing) like grazing-management-specific models (Yu et al., 2019).
+A new user-defined variable was introduced to define the discrete timescale (GrAM\event\duration) for adding grazing agents compared to the stochastic approach used originally in the ViSTA\M17 (Mayaud et al., 2017a).
+This new GrAM\event\duration variable represents the number of days the grazers stay on the grid for each grazing event and is necessary for any model with explicit representation of grazing activities (Jeltsch et al., 1997a; Marion et al., 2005, 2008).
 In terms of the model function, the number of iterations executed by GrAM at each grazing event is equal to double the grazing event length (in days).
 The days are divided into two to represent the tendency of bovine grazers to concentrate their wandering and eating periods at specific morning and afternoon sessions centered around solar noon (Chacon et al., 1976; Hodgson et al., 1991; Orr et al., 2001).
-The number of agents on the grid, which influences the grazing function, is determined by the combination of the grid size and the stocking rate (in livestock units per hectare; LSU ha-1) implemented in the setup of a model simulation.
-For example, if there is a grid of 1000 m by 1000 m and a stocking rate of 0.06 LSU ha-1, the GrAM module will place 6 grazing agents on the grid at the beginning of each grazing event.
+The number of agents on the grid, which influences the grazing function, is determined by the combination of the grid size and the stocking rate (in livestock units per hectare; $LSU ha^{-1}$ ) implemented in the setup of a model simulation.
+For example, if there is a grid of 1000 m by 1000 m and a stocking rate of 0.06 LSU ha-1, GrAM will place six grazing agents on the grid at the beginning of each grazing event.